 This indulgent, hearty dish is more readily found around the end of Ramadan, but it’s still easy to come by year-round in stores and at carts.

 Priced between RM2.00 and RM10.00 (AU$0.65 and AU$3.25), murtabak makes the perfect cheap meal.

 Where: Mat Murtabak, Jln Kerdas 4, 53100, Gombak, Kuala Lumpur

 #4 Ais Kacang

-Escape the sticky midday Malaysian heat with a bowl of sweet ais kacang (literally translated as “bean ice”).
+Escape the sticky midday heat in Malaysia with a bowl of sweet ais kacang (literally translated as “bean ice”).